Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - do a hazard assessment of your work site, followed by appropriate measures to deal with the concern

-- when doing hazard assessments, you must involve the joint work site health and safety committee or health and safety representative, if there is one.
+- when doing hazard assessments, you must involve the joint health and safety committee or health and safety representative, if there is one.
 If your work site is exempt from having a committee or representative, you must involve workers affected by the hazards.

 - ensure that all workers who may be affected by the hazards are familiar with the necessary health and safety measures or procedures before the work begins